Stripe Payment Gateway Integration using PHP

 The webhook creation window will require mapping events for the webhook endpoint.
 This example uses a webhook URL mapped for the events listed below.

 After creating the webhook endpoint in the dashboard, configure it in the application.
-It will be useful for dynamic verification of the endpoint while requesting the API.
+It will be helpful for dynamic verification of the endpoint while requesting the API.

 <?php